 This is a truly amazing piece of research with broad implications.
 The international team involved plans next to determine if these trade routes for valued materials continued into the later Bronze Age and beyond.
 Here is the article in the online journal ScienceNordic.com, including a link to the original research in Danish (opens in a… Read More NEWS ITEM: Danish Bronze Age glass beads traced to Egypt

 The deeply troubling damage caused to antiquities and ancient monuments in the Near and Middle East, particularly Egypt, Syria and Iraq, as a result of war, insurgency, neglect, looting and deliberate destruction at the hands of religious fanatics is a subject I have addressed in this Blog before.
-It is likely to remain very much… Read More Some Iconic Near Eastern Antiquities in The British Museum in London.
+It is likely to remain very much… Read More Some Iconic Near Eastern Antiquities in The British Museum